umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/migrate-content-to-umbraco-8.md

 ## What will happen

 When the migrations are running, Umbraco will go through your entire Umbraco 7 database and update it to the format required for Umbraco 8.
-The schema will be remodelled and transformed into the correct format and your existing compatible data will be transformed to fit with Umbraco 8.
+The schema will be remodeled and transformed into the correct format and your existing compatible data will be transformed to fit with Umbraco 8.

 These migrations will be running directly on your database.
 They are transforming schema and data - not transferring.
 Therefore always ensure that you have a backup before attempting to do this.
 In case something goes wrong, you will be able to rollback and try again.